Our version of Mushy Peas. We love it, how about you?

 - Pepper to taste

-You can store any unused mushy peas in the fridge or even freeze them, should you be so lucky to have any leftover.
+- You can store any unused mushy peas in the fridge or even freeze them, should you be so lucky to have any leftovers.

 Tried and tested by Esme Slabs

 What type of peas are mushy peas?

 Mushy peas are dried marrowfat peas which are first soaked overnight in water with sodium bicarbonate (baking soda), then rinsed in freshwater, after which the peas are gathered in a saucepan, covered with water, and brought to a boil, then simmered until the peas are softened and mushy.
 The mush is seasoned with salt and pepper.

 Throughout the British Isles (Northern England and the Midlands in particular) they are a traditional accompaniment to fish and chips.
 In Northern England, they are also commonly served as part of a popular snack called pie and peas (akin to the South Australian pie floater, but with mushy peas instead of a thick pea soup accompanying the meat pie) and are considered to be a part of traditional British cuisine.
 They are sometimes also packed into a ball, dipped in batter, deep-fried, and served as a pea fritter.
 Mushy peas can also be bought ready-prepared in tin cans.